Mount Timpanogos Wilderness: Recreation

 Due to its close proximity to Salt Lake City and Provo, Mount Timpanogos Wilderness sees a relatively large number of visitors.
 The most common recreational activity in the wilderness is hiking.
 There are approximately 17 mi of trails from two trailheads: Timpooneke and Aspen Grove.
 Both lead to the summit of Mount Timpanogos at 11753 ft.

 B-25 crash site

-On March 9, 1955, a U.S. Air Force B-25 crashed on the east side of Mount Timpanogos.
+On March 9, 1955, a U.S. Air Force B-25 bomber crashed on the east side of Mount Timpanogos.
 Bound for March Air Force Base in Riverside, California, the pilot was apparently disoriented by poor weather conditions.
 Three crewmembers and two passengers died in the crash.
 A 1 mi trail to the crash site leaves the main Timpooneke trail at the lip of Timpanogos Basin.